VirtusLab-Open-Source/strapi-plugin-navigation/README.md

 - `gql` - If you're using GraphQL that's the right place to put all necessary settings.
 More **[ here ](#gql-configuration)**

 ## GQL Configuration
-To properly configure GQL to work with navigation you should provide `gql` prop which should contain union types which will be used for define GQL response format for your data while fetching:
+Using navigation with GraphQL requires both plugins to be installed and working.
+You can find instalation guide for GraphQL plugin **[here](https://docs.strapi.io/developer-docs/latest/plugins/graphql.html#graphql)**.
+To properly configure GQL to work with navigation you should provide `gql` prop.
+This should contain union types that will be used to define GQL response format for your data while fetching:

 ```gql
 master: Int